Aplyca/ansible-role-deployab/README.md

 # Deploy A/B with Ansible

-## SSH

-* Use your SSH config file (~/.ssh/config) to confgire all the SSH connections, for example the inventory hosts connections.
-* Use SSH keys to connect to remote hosts
-* Use diferent SSH keys for diffrent environments (development/stage/prod)

 ## Ansible
 * Read how to use the **Ansible** provisioner in README.md of each role.
 * To know more about Ansible: http://www.ansible.com